jgaryi/E115_BirdWatchingApp/README.md

         Query based on embedding value + lexical search filter

    4. Remote Sensing Model
-    - Before running the script in the container, you need an account in Google Earth Engine, if you do not have one yet
+    - Create a Google Earth Engine Account, if you do not have one yet
     - Before running the script, you need to authenticate your Google Earth Engine account.
 To do this, run the following Python code: import ee ee.Authenthicate()